Claudie DOUMS

 Collaborators: ISYEB (S. Mona), IEES-Paris (T. Monnin, M. Molet), LEEC Villetaneuse (P. D’Ettore)

-C. Cursor is a peculiar thermophilic ant in which the queen mate with males from different colonies to produce workers but use thelytokous parthenogenesis (originating daughters by asexual reproduction) to produce part, if not all, of the new queens (Doums et al. 2013; Pearcy et al. 2004).
-With Nicholas Smith, an ATER of EPHE-PSL, we are currently testing the hypothesis that sexual reproduction is selected for in peripheral populations submitted to more stressful environmental conditions.
-We are also testing whether inbred queens originating from successive generations of thelytoky differ from outbred queens (sexually produced) for different life-history traits (thermal resistance, size, fecundity) and chemical profiles (cuticular hydrocarbons).
+C. piliscapa is a peculiar thermophilic ant in which the queen mate with males from different colonies to produce workers but use thelytokous parthenogenesis (originating daughters by asexual reproduction) to produce part, if not all, of the new queens (Doums et al. 2013; Pearcy et al. 2004).
+We are currently starting a new project on popopulation genomics with Stefano Mona and an ATER of EPHE-PSL, to compare peripheral and core populations of this species with the aim of (i) testing the hypothesis that sexual reproduction is selected for in peripheral populations submitted to more stressful environmental conditions, (ii) investigating the role of mutation load and gene flow in limiting the adaptation of peripheral populations.

 Mating strategies can be of considerable importance when the queen mate with several males on the ground as it is the case in C. cursor.
 We discovered that workers aggress males during mating, acting as a potential filtering process and indirect source of sexual selection (Helft et al. 2015, Eyer et al. 2022).
-With Pascaline Chifflet-Belle, a Diploma internship, we are currently testing whether workers might play a role in limiting the mating efficiency of immigrant males by aggressing differentially males according to their genetic proximities to the young queens.
+Pascaline Chifflet-Belle, during her EPHE-PSL Diploma obtained in 2025, showed that workers play a role in limiting the mating efficiency of immigrant males by aggressing differentially males according to their genetic proximities to the young queens.

 Collaborators: IEES-Paris (T. Monnin), LEEC Villetaneuse (P. D’Ettore)